Learn Python with Talk Python's 270 hours of courses

 04:38 In that field, Python is really the main language you use.

-04:58 And this is actually the reason why we're working on a Python builder, is we're kinda building a product for ourselves.
+04:58 And this is actually the reason why we're working on a Python builder is we're kind of building a product for ourselves.

 05:04 It's something where it fits our own needs, that works with our mental models.